Charles Phillips, keeper of government clocks

 Even incomplete, Phillips’s story provides insights into the potential for exploitation of a convict workforce, as well as the possibility of individual reinvention in the colonies.

-Old bottles, cow bones, and the occasional piece of rusty farm equipment were all considered exciting discoveries.
-School holidays were punctuated with long car trips with her mum to see blockbuster exhibitions in Canberra and Sydney, so galleries and museums always felt familiar.
-Studies in archaeology and art history have inspired a passion for objects and their ability to elicit emotions and tell stories.
-Mel curated the exhibtion On The Move and relishes the opportunity to get hands-on with the treasures in our collections.
+Growing up in rural NSW on Wiradjuri country, Mel’s childhood was spent undertaking her own archaeological excavations in the creek bed on her family’s property.
+Old bottles, cow bones, and pieces of rusty farm equipment were all exciting discoveries capable of revealing stories of the past.
+School holidays were punctuated with long car trips with her mum to see blockbuster exhibitions in Canberra and Sydney, so galleries and museums have always felt familiar.
+Studies in archaeology and art history have inspired Mel’s passion for objects and their ability to elicit emotions and tell stories.

 Convicts could earn good money doing private work, so many tried to conceal their skills during the initial muster to avoid being assigned to government projects